soleilssss/FFCNet/README.md

 First go into the `train_test` and adapt all the paths to match your file system and the download locations of training and test sets.

 Then python train_test.py to train your dataset.

+## Citation

+If you find the code useful for your research, please cite our paper.

+Wang, Kai-Ni, et al. "Ffcnet: Fourier transform-based frequency learning and complex convolutional network for colon disease classification."
+International Conference on Medical Image Computing and Computer-Assisted Intervention.
+Cham: Springer Nature Switzerland, 2022.